Affordable Housing Options

-The Help to Buy scheme was the brain child of the current Conservative government who wanted to kick-start the economy by encouraging people to buy new build property to give house builders a boost but also wanted to offer the opportunity to buy older property to get the stagnant housing market moving.
+The Help to Buy scheme was the brainchild of the current Conservative government which wanted to kick-start the economy by encouraging people to buy new build property to give house builders a boost but also wanted to offer the opportunity to buy older property to get the stagnant housing market moving.

 Help to Buy offers three different products.
 The first is Equity Loans and the second is mortgage guarantees and finally shared ownership schemes.

-You can get an equity loan on any new build property worth up £600,000 and this loan can be used by both first time buyers and also people who already own a property but can’t afford to move on.
+You can get an equity loan on any newly built property worth up to £600,000 and this loan can be used by both first-time buyers and also people who already own a property but can’t afford to move on.